Loading...

 Incorporate Healthy Fats

-Include healthy fats like avocado, chia seeds, or a spoonful of almond butter in your shake to slow down carbohydrate absorption.
+Add healthy fats such as avocado slices or a spoonful of natural peanut butter to your shake to slow down carbohydrate absorption.

 Stay Hydrated